European Traveler

 Falaise Aval at Etretat

-Visitors can either scale Falaise Aval or walk through the arch at low tide.
+Visitors may either scale Falaise Aval or walk through the arch at low tide.
 Do note the warnings posted – only set out at least four hours before high tide or the return route will be flooded.
 This requires a six-hour wait or a very expensive boat ride if help is called.

 Falaise d'Aval and Aiguille in Étretat